-But since Mike Gagliardi of “Garris and Gagz” informed me that the Yankee Stadium E-Guide is lacking in souvenir buying options—which I can’t argue—I thought I would offer three tips on how to acquire your mementos without shelling out a nice meal’s worth of money.
+But since Mike Gagliardi of “Garris and Gagz” informed me that the my Yankee Stadium info is lacking in souvenir buying options—which I can’t argue—I thought I would offer three tips on how to acquire your mementos without shelling out a nice meal’s worth of money.

 So here we go:

 Save Money On Souvenirs, Tip #1) Use Giveaway Nights.
 The team website is your best friend when it comes to getting a cap or T-shirt.
 Every team has a promotional schedule in the “Schedule” section of the website.
 There are always giveaways of T-shirts, caps, bobbleheads, tote bags, whatever.
 The Cubs actually give away gloves for those early months in Chicago.

 The best part is that very often giveaway nights include a souvenir because they’re typically not the kind of night that fills the ballpark.
 Many teams have things like “T-Shirt Tuesdays”, largely because Tuesday isn’t a great attendance night for most of them.
 So not only do you get a free team lunch box, you can often get tickets very cheaply for that game.
 On two occasions I took advantage of my free Orioles birthday ticket on T-shirt nights.

 An Orioles game and a T-shirt absolutely free.
 And they say baseball isn’t affordable.